 Native Region: Statewide

 Medium-sized tree with a short trunk with stout, spreading branches.
 Red Mulberry has long been used in Appalachia for raw fruit, pies, jams, juice and wine.
 Not a desirable tree for a manicured setting due to its weedy self-seeding and messy fruit but desirable in a naturalized setting due to its very high wildlife rating.
 Trees are either monoecious (both male & female flowers on same tree) or dioecious (male & female flowers on separate trees).
 Need monoecious trees or both male and female trees to get fruit.
 A tree with only male flowers will never bear fruit.
 Best fruit production occurs in full sun.
 Native to shaded woods, stream and river banks, ditches, ravines and depressions.
 Growing the tree in its native habitat using local seed stock will help reduce debilitating pests.

 Fruit attracts songbirds, upland birds, large and small mammals, and humans.
-Flowers attract butterflies, and leaves are larval food for Mourning Cloak butterfly.
+Flowers attract butterflies, and leaves are larval food for Mourning Cloak and Red Admiral butterflies.